7 Aug 2018 By WengYee Loke

 Emotions run high during an auction but it is important to know your limits!
 It may be that you end up overbidding for the property and get a case of buyers’ remorse in the days to come.
 Bidding above your limit will also send your pre-arranged finance plans out the door.

 As with a traditional property auction, you have to pay 10% of the purchase price as soon as you win the property.
 If it is an traditional online property auction, do check the documentation of how the deposit will be collected.
-Here at Bamboo Auctions, we charge the winning buyer at the end of the auction part of the 10% deposit with the buyer having 5 business days to transfer the rest over.
+Here at Bamboo Auctions, we charge the winning buyer at the end of the auction part of the 10% deposit with the buyer having until 12pm UK time the next business day to transfer the rest over.

 Of course if you are looking at bidding on a conditional auction, then you won’t be needing the deposit just yet.
 Instead, you pay a reservation fee (this does not go towards the purchase price) and then have 20 working days to exchange contracts.